 MOVICOL 13.8g sachet, powder for oral solution

-Each sachet of MOVICOL contains the following active ingredients:
+Each sachet of Movicol contains the following active substances:

 The content of electrolyte ions per sachet when made up to 125 ml of solution is as follows:

 For the full list of excipients, see section 6.1.

 Powder for oral solution.
 Free flowing white powder.

 For the treatment of chronic constipation.
 Movicol is also effective in resolving faecal impaction, defined as refractory constipation with faecal loading of the rectum and/or colon.

 A course of treatment for constipation with Movicol does not normally exceed 2 weeks, although this can be repeated if required.